Storytelling: A powerful wellness tool

 Incorporating storytelling into your daily life

 The practice of sharing stories is as old as time.
-There is no doubt that storytelling is a powerful vehicle to not only elevate understanding of health issues and inspire us to act on this knowledge in a way that enhances our quality of life, but the very act itself can bring us together and facilitate a magical type of social connection.
+There is no doubt that storytelling is a powerful vehicle to not only elevate understanding of health issues and inspire us to act on this knowledge in a way that enhances our quality of life, but the very act itself can bring us together and facilitate social connection.
 We can use it to flex our intellectual wellness muscles and tap into our mind's active resting state.

 So next time someone tells you that stories are just for children, you can let them know of the multitude of benefits for us big kids!